 XVI.
 TRANSPORTATION/TRAFFIC - Would the project?

-a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit \boxtimes and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
+Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?